nt246/physalia-lcwgs/day_2/markdowns/02_likelihoods.md

 * -GL 2: genotype likelihood model as in GATK
 * -doGlf 4: output in text format

-Ignore the various warning messages
+Ignore the various warning messages.
+If it is too slow, the add `-nThreads 10` at the end of the command line.
+This command should take around 2 minutes to run.

 ![stage1A](../files/stage1A.png)